-Here is how the 68 teams are selected every March for the NCAA Division I men's basketball tournament, commonly known as March Madness.
+Here is how the 68 teams will be selected this March for the 2021 NCAA Division I men's basketball tournament, commonly known as March Madness.

 Each member of the Division I men's basketball committee evaluates a vast amount of information during selection process.
 Their opinions -- developed through observations, discussions with coaches, directors of athletics and commissioners, and review and comparison of data -- ultimately determine selections, seeding and bracketing.

 I. Select the 37 best at-large teams;

 II.
 Seed the field of 68 teams; and

 III.
 Place the teams into the championship bracket.

 The Selection, Seeding and Bracketing process for the Division I Men’s Basketball Championship adheres to the following principles: